 This is done with the help of the Jinja template engine.
 Flask uses Jinja for its template functionalities.

-Create a new file called ‘base.html’ inside templates folder.
+Create a new file called ‘base.html‘ inside the templates folder.
 This file will be our base template.

-Let’s create some boiler plate code in thus file.
+Let’s create some boilerplate code in this file.
 Also, create some blocks using Jinja code.

 <!DOCTYPE html>